qudus-ade/Market-Analysis-Report-for-National-Clothing-Chain/README.md

 ![6](https://user-images.githubusercontent.com/67699946/182706802-48622eae-09e0-4d44-9fb2-b51e191fd28e.PNG)

-The map shows that Washing DC has the highest average income in the US while Mississippi has the least.
+The map shows that Washington DC has the highest average income in the US while Mississippi has the least.

 **Product Category and Price**

 ![image](https://user-images.githubusercontent.com/67699946/182707812-a7a0b597-0ec8-4376-9be3-5cece26eb0ae.png)

 The products have been placed into categories according to their prices as mentioned earlier.
-The medium categories have more potential as we have categorised most the US population as medium income earners.
+The medium categories have more potential customers as we have categorised most the US population as medium income earners.

 **Return Rates vs Customer Ratings**